NYC[x] Innovation Fellows

 How are NYC[x] Innovation Fellows selected?

 Volunteers submit an application that is reviewed by the USDR team for skills and commitment.
-If we believe the applicant could be a good fit for the NYC[x] Innovation Fellowship program, we conduct screening calls where we discuss their specific qualifications, interest, and availability and provide a deeper overview of the fellowship program.
-Once a pool of qualified volunteers is identified, USDR will collaborate with the NYC Mayor’s Office of the CTO for final vetting and review.
+If USDR’s Volunteers Team believes the applicant could be a good fit for the NYC[x] Innovation Fellowship program, we conduct screening calls where we discuss their specific qualifications, interest, and availability and provide a deeper overview of the fellowship program.
+Once a pool of qualified volunteers is identified, USDR collaborates with the NYC Mayor’s Office of the CTO for final vetting and review.

 Is this a paid opportunity?

 No. This is a volunteer opportunity.
-We’re asking for experienced professionals who are able to volunteer their time to this effort.
+NYC[x] Innovation Fellows are experienced professionals who are able to volunteer their time to this effort.

 Will I be employed by USDR or the NYC Mayor’s Office of the CTO?

 No. This is a volunteer opportunity.
-Your status as a volunteer is not a step toward obtaining employment with USDR or the New York City team.
+NYC[x] Innovation Fellows’ status as volunteers is not a step toward obtaining employment with USDR or the New York City team.
 All volunteers will follow U.S. Digital Response’s Volunteer Oath and will sign an NDA with New York City in order to access relevant city information for their projects.
-If you are not able to volunteer 20+ hours a week right now but would still like to help, we encourage you to sign up for USDR’s broader volunteer list so we can contact you as other opportunities become available.

 How do I learn more about U.S. Digital Response?